xclusive36/MarkItUp/README.md

   --restart unless-stopped \
   ghcr.io/xclusive36/markitup:latest
 ```

+**Note:** Docker will automatically create the `./markdown` folder on your host if it doesn't exist.
+The application then creates user-specific subfolders (`user_<id>`) inside it when users log in or create their first note.

 > **Important:** The `markdown` folder on your host must be writable by the container user (UID 65532, used by distroless images).
 If you get a permission error when creating notes, run: